 - Vitamin & mineral deficiencies

 - Weight reduction, using a non-diet approach towards improving your health

 If you have a chronic health condition you may be eligible for bulk billed consultations under the Medicare Chronic Disease Management (GP Management Plan & Team Care Arrangements) scheme.
 Please speak to your GP to see if you are eligible.

-Dietitian services are currently available at our Charnwood and Chisholm clinics in the ACT.
+Dietitian services are currently available at our Charnwood and ANU Clinics in the ACT.

 To make an appointment please call (02) 6178 0400.